 Data Diagnostic Problems

-Data diagnostic issue means that there is inconsistency in the data.
-And this may be due to a sudden loss of GPS, a wiring or connectivity issue, or the ELD being detached from the ECM.
+Data diagnostic issue means that there is inconsistency in the data, which may be due to a sudden loss of GPS, a wiring or connectivity issue, or the ELD being detached from the ECM.

-ELD malfunction happens when the ELD senses a mechanical compliance problem.
-And this may be triggered by the following issues.
+ELD malfunction happens when the ELD senses a mechanical compliance problem, or the following issues may trigger it.

 - No power supply to the devices for longer than 30 minutes within the last 24-hour period

-- The device is out of operation for an incredibly long time
+- The device has been out of operation for an incredibly long time

 - The device throws off the operating frequency